 mental Adaptation, at the exclusion of God and Intelligent Design.

 Church membership is fine, as long as one discerns between its teachings, and that of the Scriptures, and

 as long as one does not expect salvation just from being a church member alone.
-It also means that one may
+Or one may have to change

-have to change a particular denomination if the church's reformational teachings (e.g. same-sex marriage),
+a particular denomination if the church's reformational teachings (e.g. same-gender marriage) contravene the

 Whatever the choice, it is important to study the Scriptures daily and thoroughly, to pray for guidance, and